-1. Legi islation 2
+1. Legi slation .
+2

-dance 4
+2. 2.
+Guidance .
+4

-Preparation of the strategic plan
+2.1 Preparation of the strategic plan .
+4

-2.2 The strategic plan 4
+2.2 The strategic plan .
+4

-2.3 Strategies and policies for achieving strategic objectives 5
+2.3 Strategies and policies for achieving strategic objectives .
+5

-2.4 Maintaining adequate resources 5
+2.4 Maintaining adequate resources .
+5

-2.5 Monitoring implementation of the strategic plan and reviewing performance against the strategic plan 5
+2.5 Monitoring implementation of the strategic plan and reviewing performance against the strategic plan .
+5

-2.6 Review of the strategic plan by the board of directors to ensure continued relevance 6
+2.6 Review of the strategic plan by the board of directors to ensure continued relevance .
+6